 Brazos River Erosion Control

 The André D. McDonald Pump Station showcases Guideline Management Services’ role in managing large-scale infrastructure projects that enhance flood protection and community resilience.
-Developed by Fort Bend County Levee Improvement District No. 2, this $55 million project addressed the limitations of existing pump stations, which were nearly 40 years old and lacked the capacity to handle severe storm events.
-The new pump station was designed to manage over 800,000 gallons of water per minute, making it one of the largest inland facilities of its kind in the United States.
+Developed by Fort Bend County Levee Improvement District No. 2 (FBCLID 2), this $55 million project addressed the limitations of modernizing a 40-year-old drainage system.
+The new pump station was designed to move over 1 million gallons of water per minute, making it one of the largest inland facilities of its kind in the United States.

 André D. McDonald Pump Station